MarginaliaSearch/MarginaliaSearch/code/services-core/control-service/readme.md

 ## See Also

 * [processes](../../processes)
-* [common/message-queue](../../common/message-queue) - The Message Queue and MQFSM abstractions
+* [libraries/message-queue](../../libraries/message-queue) - The Message Queue and Actor abstractions